 The OA was founded upon camping traditions.
 Every chapter has a camp promotions team to improve interest in our local camps and promote the excitement of camping and adventure.
 Serving on summer camp staff at one of the Sam Houston Area Council camps is an outstanding opportunity to serve Scouting.

 Every year there are lots of awesome opportunities for Arrowmen to participate in lodge and section events:

 • Fall Pow Wow is Colonneh Lodge’s premier event held in the fall.
 It is a combination of Native American activities such as ceremony and dance classes, crafts, competitions, pow wows, sports, exciting games, shows, expos and more.

-• Arrowman Bash is a one-day event full of fun and service and lodge elections, held at a council camp each spring.
+• Spring Fellowship is a weekend event full of fun and service and lodge elections, held at a council camp each spring.
 The day starts with Arrowmen giving back to camp in cheerful service.
 The afternoon includes fun events, exciting activities, ceremony competitions, dance competitions, crafts, singing, drumming, regalia building, and a few surprises too!!!!

 • Lodge Leadership Development is a dynamic training event held each January.
 Arrowmen learn more about the OA and Colonneh Lodge and how to become better leaders.
 Youth and adult training classes include leadership development, event planning, tools needed to improve chapters, and communication skills, to name a few.
 This important training is open to all Arrowmen.